Vernzie/Vernzie/README.md

 - 👋 Hi, I’m @Vernzie
 - 👀 I’m interested in java programming, graphics design and ux design
 - 🌱 I’m currently learning java using Blue j and netbeans.
-Besides, I have sufficient knowledge in us design with creative ideas
+Besides, I have sufficient knowledge in ux design with creative ideas
 - 💞️ As a student, I’m looking to collaborate with any team that is willing to take me..
 - 📫 You can reach me on: vernonlinken@gmail.com